DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

-Algorithm \ref{alg:error-analysis-neuron} produces all errors at the output of the target neuron.
-Thereafter, based on the presented theory in the subsections \ref{subsec:single-fault} and \ref{subsec:error-prop-cnn}, we generate the distribution of all produced errors as an Error Distribution Map (EDM) based on the Candidate Vulnerability Values (CVVs) which are a set of numbers as a power of two, shown in Eq. \eqref{eq:vulnerability-values}.
+Algorithm \ref{alg:error-analysis-neuron} produces all errors at the output of the target neuron at a single shot per bit.
+Thereafter, based on the presented theory in the subsections \ref{subsec:single-fault} and \ref{subsec:error-prop-cnn}, we generate the distribution of all produced errors as an Error Distribution Map (EDM) based on the Candidate Vulnerability Values (CVVs), which are a set of numbers as a power of two, shown in Eq. \eqref{eq:vulnerability-values}.
 Based on the experimental observations, we limit the CVV in the analysis between $-2^{10}$ and $2^{10}$ for large values.
-The error values between $-2^{-10}$ and $2^{-10}$ are merged as their propagation effects on CNNs are negligible and masked.
+The error values between $-2^{-10}$ and $2^{-10}$ are discarded as their propagation effects on CNNs are negligible and masked.

-EDM contains the \textit{distribution ratio} of the existing values over the values in \textit{output\_errors\_list} in Algorithm \ref{alg:error-analysis-neuron}, between each consecutive values in CVV, as shown in Eq. \eqref{eq:dist-ratio}.
-EDM provides the ratio of error distribution with respect to each candidate vulnerability value, demonstrating how much each CVV represents the produced errors at the output of the target neuron.
-Based on the EDM, each CVV whose \textit{distribution ratio} is not zero, is added to the Vulnerability Value Search Space (VVSS).
-This means that VVSS contains a subset of CVV that are the approximated errors produced by single faults in the inputs and might lead to misclassification at the output of the CNN.
+EDM contains the \textit{distribution ratio} of the existing values over the values in \textit{output\_errors\_list} in Algorithm \ref{alg:error-analysis-neuron}, between each consecutive value in CVV, as shown in Eq. \eqref{eq:dist-ratio}.
+EDM provides the ratio of error distribution for each candidate vulnerability value, demonstrating how much each CVV represents the produced errors at the output of the target neuron.
+Based on the EDM, each CVV whose \textit{distribution ratio} is not zero is added to the Vulnerability Value Search Space (VVSS).
+This means that VVSS contains a subset of CVV that are the approximated error values produced by single faults in the inputs.
+Therefore, VVSS only includes the CVVs with a non-zero error distribution ratio.

 The process of single bitflip analysis for a target filter is similar to the one for a neuron.
 Nonetheless, in the case of a bitflip in a filter, all OFMaps in an output channel are affected (as described in subsection \ref{subsec:error-prop-cnn} and Eq. \eqref{eq:faulty-weight}).
 Therefore, this step is performed separately on every bit of all weights in the target filter, so that \textit{VVSS} and \textit{EDM} for the corresponding filter are obtained.